District: District 11 – San Diego and Imperial Counties

 “The Commission is pleased to partner with Caltrans to continue investing in California’s world-class transportation system,” said Commission Chair Darnell Grisby.
 “The investments we are making today will improve safety, ease congestion and reduce out-of-pocket costs for everyone in California.”

-Imperial County projects include:
+District 11 projects include:

-- $311,000 - Bowker Road Rehabilitation: Near the City of Calexico, on Bowker Road from Jasper Road to Fawcett Road within the existing right of way of Bowker Road.
+- $311,000 - Bowker Road Rehabilitation.
+Near the City of Calexico, on Bowker Road from Jasper Road to Fawcett Road within the existing right of way of Bowker Road.
 The funding will go toward improvements to existing roadway including one-inch grinding of deteriorated pavement, asphalt concrete overlay pavement, street striping, and road shoulder backing.
 The project will rehabilitate approximately one mile of Bowker Road.

 - $1,500,000 - Connecting Vulnerable Communities: Calexico East Port of Entry (POE) Intermodal Transportation Center (ITC) and System Improvements Project (New Intermodal Transportation Center).
 Acquisition of private property to construct a new intermodal transportation center, including station amenities.
 These improvements will mean a better travel experience at the Calexico East Port of Entry by making trips safer, easier, and more comfortable, while increasing transit ridership and reduction of vehicle emissions that contribute to climate change.